Mazyod/gameup-ios-sdk/README.md

 Now that you have an instance of a GUGameUp class, let's use it to log our gamer into the system.

-Signing is done through a UIWebView which is created and maintained by the GUGameUpSDK.
+Signing can be done through a UIWebView which is created and maintained by the GUGameUpSDK.
 However this UIWebView is given back to you so you can display it however you like.

 ```Objective-C
 // MyGameHelper.m